rojinadeuja/rojinadeuja/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=rojinadeuja&layout=compact&hide=jupyter%20notebook&langs_count=7)](https://github.com/anuraghazra/github-readme-stats)

 I like to train models and make them do the guessing.
 SQL is my second language.
-Right now, I'm trying to teach my machines how to understand my english too!
+Right now, I'm trying to teach the machines how to understand my english too!
 (This is all too say I work with Data Analytics, Machine Learning and now I'm venturing into Natural Language Processing)

 Fun fact: I have always been "meh" in Mathematics but good in Programming.
 I guess that makes me an imposter.
 But hey, I never stop trying!